Introduction 👋

 This command will:

-- Start mock emulator services (Azurite for Azure Storage)
+- Start mock emulator services (Azurite for Azure Storage, MongoDB in-memory replica set, OAuth2/OIDC mock server)

 - Launch the backend Azure Functions runtime